Skip to main content

 The bottom line is that the world is in what ecologists call an "overshoot-and-collapse" mode.
 Demand has exceeded the sustainable yield of natural systems at the local level countless times in the past.
 Now, for the first time, it is doing so at the global level.
 Forests are shrinking for the world as a whole.
 Fishery collapses are widespread.
 Grasslands are deteriorating on every continent.
 Water tables are falling in many countries.
 Carbon dioxide (CO2) emissions exceed CO2 fixation everywhere.

-In 2002, a team of scientists led by Mathis Wackernagel, who now heads the Global Footprint Network, concluded that humanity's collective demands first surpassed the earth's regenerative capacity around 1980.
-Their study, published by the US National Academy of Sciences, estimated that global demands in 1999 exceeded that capacity by 20%.
-The gap, growing by 1% or so a year, is now much wider.
-We are meeting current demands by consuming the earth's natural assets, setting the stage for decline and collapse.
+A team of scientists led by Mathis Wackernagel of the Global Footprint Network concluded that humanity's collective demands first surpassed the earth's regenerative capacity around 1980.
+Since then, we have been meeting current demands by consuming the earth's natural assets, setting the stage for decline and collapse.

 Ecologists are intimately familiar with the overshoot-and-collapse phenomenon.
 One of their favorite examples began in 1944, when the Coast Guard introduced 29 reindeer on remote St. Matthew Island in the Bering Sea to serve as the backup food source for the 19 men operating a station there.
 After World War II ended a year later, the base was closed and the men left the island.
 When US Fish and Wildlife Service biologist David Kline visited St. Matthew in 1957, he discovered a thriving population of 1,350 reindeer feeding on the four-inch-thick mat of lichen that covered the 332-square-kilometer (128-square-mile) island.
 In the absence of any predators, the population was exploding.
 By 1963, it had reached 6,000.
 He returned to St. Matthew in 1966 and discovered an island strewn with reindeer skeletons and not much lichen.
 Only 42 of the reindeer survived: 41 females and 1 not entirely healthy male.
 There were no fawns.
 By 1980 or so, the remaining reindeer had died off.